akomakom/esp8266-weather-batch-send/Readme.md

  not in flash (to prevent repeated write damage).
  Main memory is lost during deep sleep and cannot be used.

+ In case of network or server failures, pending readings will be resubmitted until success.
+A limited number of most recent readings are kept in the buffer.
+ When capacity is exceeded, oldest readings are lost.
+The maximum capacity (using RTC memory) is about 60.

 ## Example Configuration

 * Take a reading every **5 minutes** and store it.
 * Send all pending readings every **30 minutes** (when 6 readings are pending).

-Doing this reduced power-on time considerably since waking up to take a reading takes about 0.2ms while sending can take 6+ seconds, and of course turning on WIFI takes more power.
+Doing this reduces the power-on time considerably since waking up to take a reading takes about 0.2ms while sending can take 6+ seconds, and of course turning on WIFI takes more power.

 ## Hardware Requirements